hyiltiz/ObjectRecognition/README.md

   And you can follow the link below to install Psychtoolbox, which we are mainly using for running our experiments:
    - http://psychtoolbox.org/download/
-   - *NOTE*: please follow the instructions in the webpage as well as the output of the installer carefully; it is not all automatic.
+   - *NOTE*: please follow the instructions in the website above as well as the output of the installer carefully; it is not all automatic.
 It requires to do certain things before it is all set up.
 For example, you may need to install additional software such as `svn` which if shipped with Apple's XCode development tools and `Gstreamer` depending on your Operating System; you may also need to restart MATLAB; you may need to create and add new user/group `psychtoolbox` in your system.
 The documentation is excellent in providing all those details, so you can simply follow their instructions.
    - try running `GratingDemo` to confirm that Psychtoolbox is installed.
    - try running `Speak('I love science!');` to confirm that basic sound features can work.